GabrielaCR/AGNfitter/README.md

 AGNfitter
 ========
-**A Bayesian MCMC approach to fitting Spectral Energy Distributions for AGN and galaxies**
+**A Bayesian MCMC approach to fitting Spectral Energy Distributions of AGN and galaxies**

 Welcome to AGNfitter!